Dysthymia Treatment at Promises

 - Negative outlook on life and depressive mood

 - Lack of productivity

 - Changes in appetite

 - Weight loss or weight gain

 - Trouble staying positive even in happy times

-These symptoms may vary in intensity and may come and go over time.
-Dysthymia may occur alongside anxiety disorders, substance abuse and other mental health issues.
+Dysthymia symptoms may vary in intensity and may come and go over time.
+Chronic depression may occur alongside anxiety disorders, bipolar disorder, substance abuse and other mental health issues.
 Symptoms usually don’t go away without professional help.
-Most people will require some type of dysthymia treatment in order to get better.
+Some people will need treatment for dysthymia to get better.

 Causes of Dysthymia

 An exact cause of dysthymia is not known.
-Like other depressive disorders, scientists believe dysthymia has genetic and environmental components.
+Like other persistent depressive disorders, scientists believe dysthymia has genetic and environmental components.
 There also may be biochemical changes in the brain that bring on the symptoms of dysthymia.
-Stressful life events, serious illness, certain medications and a strong need for approval from others may also increase the likelihood of developing the disorder.
+It can be triggered by stressful life events, serious illness and certain medications.
+Childhood trauma and painful incidents can also be the cause.
+A strong need for approval from others may also add to chronic depression.

-Life can be better.
 If you’re struggling with depression, our expert treatment team can help.
+Diagnosis and treatment for dysthymia are key to healing.
+Residential treatment is important if you are also dealing with addiction, binge eating disorder, anxiety disorder or other mental health issues.
 Recover in a safe, nurturing environment with peers sharing similar struggles.
-Call us today for a free, confidential assessment: 844-876-5568
+Call today for a confidential assessment: 844-876-5568.

 To learn more about Dysthymia Treatment, call 844-876-5568